gombosc/WebDev_learning/README.md

 Day 7 - Check ( almost done with Layout/Grid/Flexbox - can't wait to start javascript already - also completed grid garden all 28 levels gg me )

 Day 8 - Check ( done with CSS, made a page, started javascript )

+Day 9 - Check ( finished javascript, started DOM, made a facebook example with javascript, used DOm to create a to do list)